Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Introduction

 \item We study the performance of the block orthogonalization and $s$-step GMRES on the Perlmutter supercomputer at National Energy Research Scientific Computing (NERSC) center.
 Our performance results on up to 64 NVIDIA A100 GPUs show that random sketching has virtually no overhead to enhance the numerical stability of the one-stage BCGS2.
 Although it has a higher overhead due to the larger sketch size required for the two-stage algorithm, the overhead became less significant as we increased the number of MPI processes.
 For example, the overhead was about 1.49$\times$ on 1 node, while it was about 1.19$\times$ on 16 nodes. \end{itemize}

 Table~\ref{tab:notation} lists the notation used in this paper.
 In addition, we use $Q_{\ell:t}$ to denote the blocks column vectors of $Q$ with the block column indexes $\ell$ to $t$, while $q_{k:s}$ is the set of vectors with the column indexes $k$ to $s$.
 We then use the bold small letter $\mathbf{v}_j$ to denote the sketched version of the block vector $V_j$, e.g., $\mathbf{v}_j = \Theta^T V_j$.
 Finally, $[Q,V]$ is the column concatenation of $Q$ and $V$.
-In addition, $c_k(\epsilon, n,s)$ is a scalar function that depends on $n$, $\epsilon$, and $s$.
+For our numerical analysis, we use $c_k(\epsilon, n,s)$ to represent a scalar constant that is in the order of the machine epsilon $\epsilon$ but also depends on the matrix dimensions $n$ and $s$.